 Passports and Visas

 The Department of State and foreign embassies set deadlines which drive how much time it takes to process official passports and visas.
 In order to comply with these lead times, DOI employees should provide the information requested on the Official Passport and Visa Request Form and securely fax or mail it along with a draft DI-1175 form, travel authorization, or similar information, to the OIA Passport and Visa Division (see below), as soon as theyknow they will need to travel internationally, and in all cases at least eight weeks prior to the departure date.
 Within two business days, the OIA Passport and Visa Division will provide the traveler with the necessary guidance and instructions to apply for an official passport and/or visa, based on the traveler’s employment status and destination(s), among other factors.
 Please note that travelers seeking to obtain official passports will need to submit a current SF 50 and two passport photos with their application, and those who need visas may need an additional two to four passport photos for each visa application.
 Please note that it may take six to eight weeks to obtain an official passport and up to two weeks for each visa once all completed applications are submitted by the traveler to the Passports and Visas Division.
-Any completed applications submitted less than six weeks before departure for an official passport and/or less than two weeks for each visa will need to be accompanied by a justification memo, sent to firstname.lastname@example.org, to the attention of the Director, Office of International Affairs, explaining the urgency of the pending travel.
-Even with this memo, please be advised that it might not be possible to process the official passport and/or visa for the traveler in the timeframe they seek
+Any completed applications submitted less than six weeks before departure for an official passport and/or less than two weeks for each visa will need to be accompanied by a justification memo provided to the Director of the Office of International Affairs, explaining the urgency of the pending travel.
+Even with this memo, please be advised that it might not be possible to process the official passport and/or visa for the traveler in the timeframe they seek.

 Important Note:For each official trip, an approved Travel Authorization (or DI-1175) must be provided as soon as possible to the Passport and Visa Division prior to travel departure.
 This documentation will be added to the employee's file folder.